castillocarlosr/Prework-CodeChallenges/README.md

 ## Problem 2: Leap Year Calculator

 #### Problem Statement
-Given a year, report if it is a leap year.
+Given a year, the output report will calculate if it is a leap year.

-The tricky thing here is that a leap year in the Gregorian calendar occurs:
+Leap years in the Gregorian calendar occurs as follows:
 ```
 on every year that is evenly divisible by 4
   except every year that is evenly divisible by 100
     unless the year is also evenly divisible by 400
 ```

-For example, 1997 is not a leap year, but 1996 is.
-1900 is not a leap year, but 2000 is.

-Want to know more about Leap Year?
-Watch this 4 minute video [HERE](https://www.youtube.com/watch?v=xX96xng7sAE)

-Note: This is not a trick problem.
-Edge cases do not need to be taken into consideration when creating a solution.
+The console will ask "the user" to enter a year.
+Press enter when done.
+The console will display the year the user entered and whether it is a leap year or not.

+#### Sample Input
+2000

-#### Readme
+#### Sample Output
-A section of your readme should contain basic information outlining the requirements for the challenge
-1. Name of Challenge
-2. Instructions of Challenge
+The year 2000 is a leap year!

-3. Screen capture of successful output.
+##### Screen capture of successful output.

 <hr />